Perfectoid pure singularities: Definitions and basic properties of singularities

-\begin{claim} Suppose $A$ is a perfectoid ring.
+\begin{lemma} Suppose $A$ is a perfectoid ring.
 Then for each smooth $A$-algebra $S$, there is a {$p$-complete} faithfully flat map $S \to B(S)$ where $B(S)$ is perfectoid.
-Furthermore, this assignment is functorial in $A \to S$. \end{claim} \begin{proof}[Proof of claim] Pick $E$ a finite set of generators of $S$ as an $A$-algebra.
+Furthermore, this assignment is functorial in $A \to S$. \end{lemma} \begin{proof} Pick $E$ a finite set of generators of $S$ as an $A$-algebra.
 Consider the map $S \to T(E) := S[x^{1/p^{\infty}}]^{\wedge p}_{x \in E}$ with semiperfectoid target.
 Set $F(E)$ to be the perfectoidization of $T(E)$, which is a perfectoid ring by \cite[Theorem 7.4]{BhattScholzepPrismaticCohomology}.

 We next show that $S \to T(E) \to F(E)$ is $p$-complete faithfully flat.
 To see this, we note that by \cite[\href{https://stacks.math.columbia.edu/tag/054L}{Tag 054L}]{stacks-project}, we may assume that $S$ is an \'etale extension of $A[z_1,\dots,z_n]$ for some $n$.
 We have $S \to S_\infty := A[z_1^{1/p^\infty}, \dots, z_n^{1/p^\infty}]^{\wedge p} \widehat{\otimes}_{A[z_1,\dots,z_n]}S$ is $p$-complete faithfully flat map of perfectoid rings.
 We have a commutative diagram